 An individual could ask neighbors and other people who live in their area and who have Medicare about the healthcare services they use.
 Internet forums and other websites can also provide relevant information.

-An individual is free to accept services from any healthcare professional.
+An individual can accept services from any healthcare professional.
 However, a doctor who does not accept Medicare may have higher rates.

 If a person does not verify their Medicare coverage for a particular healthcare service, they may be responsible for the full amount.

-Opting-in to Medicare means that they agree to the service terms that the Federal government sets.
+Opting in to Medicare means that they agree to the service terms set by the Federal government.

-If an individual has Original Medicare, they are free to visit any doctor or healthcare professional who accepts Medicare payments and provides eligible treatment.
+If an individual has Original Medicare, they can visit any doctor or healthcare professional who accepts Medicare payments and provides eligible treatment.

-• HMO Point of Service (HMPOS): These plans typically have provider networks.
-Visits to out-of-network service providers will cost more.
+• HMO Point of Service (HMPOS): HMPOS plans typically have provider networks.
+Visits to out-of-network service providers will usually cost more.

 • Preferred Provider Organization (PPO): PPO plans usually cost less if a person uses in-network service providers.
 Doctors outside the plan’s network could incur higher out-of-pocket expenses.
 An individual with a PPO need not choose a primary care physician.

 • Special Needs Plan (SNP): Medicare designs SNP plans for people with specific health conditions.
-An individual must choose healthcare providers in the SNP network, except for emergency care, or if an individual has end stage renal disease (ESRD) and needs out-of-area dialysis.
+An individual must choose healthcare providers in the SNP network, except for emergency care or if an individual has end stage renal disease and needs out-of-area dialysis.

-With Original Medicare, an individual is free to choose any Medicare-enrolled doctor, healthcare provider, clinic, or hospital.
-An individual need not select a PCP and can visit different doctors if they prefer.
+With Original Medicare, an individual can choose any Medicare-enrolled doctor, healthcare professional, clinic, or hospital.

-Some Medicare Advantage plans require that an individual chooses a PCP from the network of providers.
-An individual can change their PCP whenever they want to by contacting the insurance provider.
+Some Medicare Advantage plans require that an individual chooses a primary care physician (PCP) from the network of providers.
+An individual can change their PCP whenever they want by contacting the insurance provider.

 Most insurance companies have an online portal for selecting a new PCP, and they provide a list of approved local doctors who accept someone’s particular Medicare Advantage plan.

-Insurance companies can change their healthcare provider network as they choose and at any time.
+Insurance companies can change their provider network as they choose and at any time.

 Change between Medicare Advantage plans

-If an individual finds that their PCP is part of another Medicare Advantage plan’s provider network, they can change to this plan during the annual enrollment period (AEP).
+If an individual finds that their PCP is part of another Medicare Advantage plan’s provider network, they can change to this plan during:

 Leave the plan

 A doctor may leave all Medicare Advantage networks but continue to accept Medicare.
-In this case, an individual can change to Original Medicare and receive coverage to see the particular doctor.
+In this case, an individual can change to Original Medicare and receive coverage to see that particular doctor.

-An individual with a Medicare Advantage Plan can make this change during the AEP or during the second open enrollment period from January 1 to March 31.
+An individual with a Medicare Advantage Plan can make this change during the open enrollment period or Medicare Advantage open enrollment period.

-Changes to the provider network may trigger a Special Enrollment Period (SEP).
-This may occur due to changes in the contract between the Centers for Medicare and Medicaid Services (CMS) and the plan provider.
+Changes to the provider network may trigger the special enrollment period.
+This may occur due to changes in the contract between the CMS and the plan provider.

 Alternatively, they may not renew the contract or may reduce the size of its service area.